 Lack of Volume

 One easy way to distinguish thin hair from thick hair is by looking at its volume.
 Thin hair often looks flat and lacks fullness, while thick hair appears fuller and has more body.
-When you style thin hair, it may seem limp and struggle to hold shape or volume, even with products.
-On the other hand, thick hair naturally has more lift and can easily create a fuller look.
+When you style thin hair, it will seem limp and struggle to hold shape or volume, even with products.
+On the other hand, thick hair naturally has more lift and easily creates a fuller look.
 This lack of volume in thin hair is due to fewer hair strands and each strand being finer, which makes it harder to create a sense of thickness or fullness on the head.

 Visible Scalp